 “Every successful business

-- At a price, they’re willing to pay, in a way that
+(3) At a price they’re willing to pay, in a way that

-- It provides the business with sufficient revenue to make it worthwhile for the owners to continue operation.”
+(5) Provides the business sufficient revenue to make it worthwhile for the owners to continue operation.”

 Without customers, the best business idea is bound for failure.
 The crucial step is identifying the right kind of customers which doesn’t equate to targeting a lot of customers.
 Sometimes, businesses create value for a niche market and at other times they create a small amount of value for many people.
 The main challenge is identifying the target market and letting customers know that you can solve their problem(s).
 The writer distinguishes between marketing and selling, by explaining that the former is needed to attract the customer and the latter seeks to close the deal.
 The writer explains key marketing concepts like probable purchaser, point of market entry, hook, call to action etc. in an interesting manner.